 - Working with dashboard software

-Section 2 focuses on helping the organization safely use cloud services.
+Section 2 focuses on helping the organization safely use cloud services and DevOps technologies.
+We begin with an overview of the tools and technologies that drive DevOps and how to perform automated security testing against them.
 We discuss shared responsibility models and how the enterprise should operate securely in the cloud.
 We then explore a combination of native and third-party tools that can be automated to measure and report on the security of cloud-based systems.

 - Gathering inventory information using the AWS CLI

 - Assessing identity and access management (IAM) roles and user settings